"

 Universal Direct

-Tier 2 Crime Solutions (Promising): SL
+Other (Boys and Girls Clubs) Education Tier 2 Crime Solutions (Promising): SL

-Harvard: SS
+Harvard: SL

 Modeled from Botvin’s LifeSkills.
 Strategy must contain Stay SMART to be considered promising and can also contain SMART Leaders.